 THERE’S MORE TO DISCOVER WITH ISA

-Explore the "Cradle of the Renaissance," taking guided tours of art museums, views of the Ponte Vecchio, and wandering through the central square to marvel at Brunelleschi's towering Duomo and Ghiberti's golden Gates of Paradise.
+Next, explore Florence, the "Cradle of the Renaissance."
+You'll take guided tours of art museums, enjoy views of the Ponte Vecchio, and wander through the central square to marvel at Brunelleschi's towering Duomo and Ghiberti's golden Gates of Paradise.
 Spend the afternoon walking through the bustling San Lorenzo market where you can find everything from pasta and vegetables to purses, belts, and shoes.
-Continue on to the Chianti region and tour a vineyard, sampling world famous Italian wines.
-Enjoy the picturesque views of the valleys and surrounding hillsides that stretch out into the distance.

 Acclaimed as the most beautiful of the Italian lakes, Lake Como has attracted visitors from around the world for centuries and is known as a top destination for the rich and famous.
 You'll become enchanted by its charming, mountainous shoreline and sun-kissed natural beauty.
 The forked lake is one of the deepest in Europe (410 meters).
 Known for its grand picturesque villas, castles, and vineyards, Lake Como provides something special for everyone.

 The ISA on-site team encourages you to explore the city and culture of Milan.
 The team facilitates this by offering a robust calendar of events that showcases what makes Milan special.